Financing your startup with credit cards has its benefits and drawbacks. Before you go this route, you should weigh some other options, too.

 “I’ve heard a lot of stories about startups that were floated on credit cards,” says Paul Downs, author of “Boss Life: Surviving My Own Small Business.”
 “But that’s survivorship bias.
 No one pays any attention to the people who went down that road and didn’t succeed.
 I’d imagine there are a lot more stories like that than the huge success stories.”

-The most obvious advantage of credit card financing is that it’s easily obtainable if you already have good credit and credit cards in your name.
+The most obvious advantage of credit card financing your startup is that it’s easily obtainable if you already have good credit and credit cards in your name.
 But there are also some other not-so-obvious benefits:

 “Credit card financing is low-doc,” says Dallas-based small-business funding expert Myra Good.
 Issuers “don’t care if you started your business yesterday.
 They’re looking solely at your credit score.
 A lot of business owners like that.”

-If you’re able to pay off your balance in full each month, business credit cards also can provide lucrative rewards.
-They typically have higher credit limits than personal cards, and business credit cards often allow you to add employees as authorized users.
+If you’re able to pay off your balance in full each month, a business credit card also can provide lucrative rewards.
+These cards typically have higher credit limits than personal cards, and they often allow you to add employees as authorized users.

-Credit cards also can be used as a strategic tool to manage cash flow.
+You can use credit cards as a strategic tool to manage cash flow

-Ken Wentworth, whose Wentworth Financial Partners offers part-time chief financial officer services, advises small-business clients to wait until the due date on an invoice and then pay the invoice with a credit card.
+Ken Wentworth, owner of Wentworth Financial Partners, advises small-business clients to wait until the due date on an invoice and then pay it with a credit card.

 That could potentially provide you 60 days after a purchase until you need to pay for it, assuming a 30-day invoice period and a 30-day credit card statement cycle.

-Wentworth also has worked with clients who use 0 percent interest credit cards with long introductory periods to provide startup funds for a new business.
+Wentworth also has worked with clients who use 0% interest credit cards with long introductory periods to provide startup funds for new businesses.

 “You can have interest-free money for over a year, but you have to build the payments into your budget so that it’s paid off before the introductory period is over,” he says.